Materials-Consortia/OPTIMADE/optimade.rst

   A static IRI identifier that is a URN or URL representing the specific version of this level of the defined property.
   (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)
   It SHOULD NOT be changed as long as the property definition remains the same, and SHOULD be changed when the property definition changes.
-  The Property Definition SHOULD be regarded as the same if the only changes that have been made are the inclusion or omission of :val:`"null"` in the :field:`type` in the outermost layer of the definition and to the following specific fields at any level: :field:`deprecated`, :field:`$comment`, :field:`x-optimade-implementation`, and :field:`x-optimade-requirements`.
+  Property Definitions SHOULD be regarded as the same if they only differ by:

+  - The inclusion or omission of :val:`"null"` in the :field:`type` in the outermost layer of the definition.
+  - Additions of annotating notes to end of the :field:`description` field.
+  - Changes to the following specific fields at any level: :field:`deprecated`, :field:`examples`, :field:`$comment`, :field:`x-optimade-implementation`, and :field:`x-optimade-requirements`.

 - :field:`title`: String.
   A short single-line human-readable explanation of the defined property appropriate to show as part of a user interface.